Holding Space—Restoring Habitat and Making Room for Innovation

 Led by Lenya Quinn-Davidson

-This will be an interactive working session that helps participants see the landscape through the lens of fire, and helps them think about what it would look like to bring prescribed fire into their management toolbox.
-Topics will include laws and regulations, liability, burn planning, the basics of implementation, and how to connect with key partners and leaders at the local level to put fire on the ground.
+This was an interactive working session that helped participants see the landscape through the lens of fire, and helped them think about what it would look like to bring prescribed fire into their management toolbox.
+Topics include laws and regulations, liability, burn planning, the basics of implementation, and how to connect with key partners and leaders at the local level to put fire on the ground.

 Other collaborators will include: Sasha Berleman, Audubon Canyon; Ranch/Good Fire Alliance; and Sarah Gibson, The Nature Conservancy.